eandersson/amqpstorm/README.rst

 Version 2.7.1
 -------------
 - Fixed Connection close taking longer than intended when using SSL [#75]- Thanks troglas.
+- Fixed an issue with closing Channels taking too long after the server initiated it.

 Version 2.7.0
 -------------